Fulham manager Parker hails Lookman’s ‘first class’ performance against Manchester United | Goal.com

 Lookman has been turning heads since he teamed up with Fulham, having now scored three goals and provided three assists in 16 appearances across all competitions.

-With the efforts, the Nigerian forward remains the highest contributor to Fulham goals this season, a performance, Parker believes the winger can be proud of.
+With the efforts, the Nigerian forward remains the highest contributor to Fulham's goals this season, a performance, Parker believes the winger can be proud of.

 “He needs to relish it.
 Big player, young player still who is thriving and getting a run of games he's probably not had over the last couple of years,” he continued.